 Cons:

-- Variation in your tension tends to show more on cotton yarn. (sometimes our tension can change slightly working on a project from one day to the next)
+- Variation in tension/gauge tends to show more with cotton yarn. (sometimes our tension/gauge can vary from day to day if we aren’t paying attention to it)

-- Can be too stiff for a garment if not using Pima Cotton
+- Can be stiff for a garment if not using Pima Cotton

 - Heavy when wet and can stretch out considerably if your not careful